Docking Calculations Using Quantum Annealer (2023/04-)

 - Keisuke Yanagisawa, Ryunosuke Yoshino, Genki Kudo, Takatsugu Hirokawa.
 “Inverse Mixed-Solvent Molecular Dynamics for Visualization of the Residue Interaction Profile of Molecular Probes”, International Journal of Molecular Sciences, 23: 4749, 2022/04.
 DOI: 10.3390/ijms23094749

-MSMD Using Amino Acids as Co-Solvents (AAp-MSMD)
+MSMD Using Amino Acids as Co-solvents (AAp-MSMD)

 - Genki Kudo†, Keisuke Yanagisawa†‡, Ryunosuke Yoshino‡, Takatsugu Hirokawa.
 “AAp-MSMD: Amino Acid Preference Mapping on Protein-Protein Interaction Surfaces Using Mixed-Solvent Molecular Dynamics”, Journal of Chemical Information and Modeling, 63: 7768-7777, 2023/12.
 DOI: 10.1021/acs.jcim.3c01677

-Construction of Co-Solvent Molecule Sets (EXPRORER)
+Construction of Co-solvent Molecule Sets (EXPRORER)

 - Keisuke Yanagisawa, Yoshitaka Moriwaki, Tohru Terada, Kentaro Shimizu.
 “EXPRORER: Rational Cosolvent Set Construction Method for Cosolvent Molecular Dynamics Using Large-Scale Computation”, Journal of Chemical Information and Modeling, 61: 2744-2753, 2021/06.
 DOI: 10.1021/acs.jcim.1c00134

-Development of the Protein-Compound Docking Calculation Tool REstretto
+Development of Protein-Compound Docking Calculation Tool REstretto

-- Keisuke Yanagisawa, Shunta Komine, Shogo D. Suzuki, Masahito Ohue, Takashi Ishida, Yutaka Akiyama: “Spresso: An ultrafast compound pre-screening method based on compound decomposition”, Bioinformatics, 33: 3836-3843, 2017/12
+- Keisuke Yanagisawa, Shunta Komine, Shogo D. Suzuki, Masahito Ohue, Takashi Ishida, Yutaka Akiyama.
+“Spresso: An ultrafast compound pre-screening method based on compound decomposition”, Bioinformatics, 33(23): 3836-3843, 2017/12.
+DOI: 10.1093/bioinformatics/btx178

-Prediction of Drug Clearance Pathways Using Semi-Supervised Learning (2013/04-2015/08)
+Drug Clearance Pathway Prediction Using Semi-Supervised Learning (2013/04-2015/08)

-- Keisuke Yanagisawa, Takashi Ishida, Yutaka Akiyama: “Drug clearance pathway prediction based on semi-supervised learning”, IPSJ Transactions on Bioinformatics, 8: 21-27, 2015/08
+- Keisuke Yanagisawa, Takashi Ishida, Yutaka Akiyama: “Drug clearance pathway prediction based on semi-supervised learning”, IPSJ Transactions on Bioinformatics, 8: 21-27, 2015/08 [open access]